A Double Delight for Bharat Rasayan Shareholders!

 Example:

-If the pre-split price was ₹11,000 per share → theoretical price post both actions ≈ ₹2,750 per share.
+- If the price was $\text{₹11,000}$ per share before the Record Date $\rightarrow$ theoretical price post both actions $\approx \text{₹2,750}$ per share.

-Market Reaction — From Euphoria to Correction
+Market Reaction: From Euphoria to Consolidation

-After approval: The stock corrected around 6%, closing near ₹11,120.
+- After approval: The stock corrected.

-Understanding the Terms — Stock Split vs. Bonus Issue
+Understanding the Terms: Stock Split vs. Bonus Issue

 To make the blog educational, let’s clarify the key concepts using Bharat Rasayan as an example.